 In 1981 the Society purchased the c.
 1840 Belle Boyd Cottage, a site of significance from the Civil War in Warren County, and relocated it to the grounds of the Warren Heritage Society.
 Today the Belle Boyd Cottage is decorated to the period of the War Between the States, and the life of Belle Boyd, Confederate Spy, is retold by costumed interpreters.
-In front of the Cottage are award-winning gardens maintained by the Master Gardeners, and behind the cottage are the Laura Virginia Hale Archives of local history, an excellent collection maintained for the public by staff and volunteers.
+In front of the Cottage are award-winning gardens maintained by the Master Gardeners, and behind the cottage are the Laura Virginia Hale Archives of local history, an excellent collection maintained by staff and volunteers.

 In 2000 the Warren Heritage Society purchased the oldest house still standing on the oldest street in town, Chester Street's Balthis House.
 Built in 1788 – the year the Town of Front Royal was chartered – the Balthis House is decorated with pieces from the 18th century, and a costumed interpreter leads visitors through the house which tells the story of the formation of the County of Warren and Town of Front Royal.